 AUTHOR CONTRIBUTIONS

-M.H. contributed a significant portion of the writing of this manuscript, performed the majority of experimental work and prepared of data and figures.
+M.H. wrote the manuscript, performed the majority of experimental work and prepared data and figures.
 J.L., W.H. and M.A. assisted with preparation of data and figures.
-C.J.B. and A.R.K. provided material significant support for the project including the FOXM1 expression and reporter vectors.
-A.R.K., S.T., P.W., and W.C. provided significant intellectual input in preparation of the manuscript.
-R.L supervised the project and contributed a significant portion of the writing of this manuscript. the All authors read and approved the final manuscript.
+C.J.B. and A.R.K. provided material including the FOXM1 expression and reporter vectors and provided significant support for the project.
+A.R.K., P.W., and W.C. provided intellectual input into the preparation of the manuscript.
+S.D.T helped write the manuscript and provided necessary reagents, namely the murine NPM-ALK expressing tumours.
+R.L supervised the project and contributed to the writing of this manuscript. the All authors read and approved the final manuscript.

 CONFLICTS OF INTERESTS